IdeaCore/Titanium-probtn-android/README.md

 3. "Create project from existing sources"
 4. Specify project name and press "Next"
 5. Select all directories and press "Next"
-6. Mark "ProButton" library as used in the project, press "Next"
+6. Mark "ProBtn" library as used in the project, press "Next"
 7. Include selected module to the project and press "Next"
 8. Choose project SDK (Android 4.x.x Platform recommended), press "Next"
 9. Press "Next"